Ravings

 How do we fit in as agents of change?

 First by asking that very question at every decision point.
 Human creativity is a major source of fluctuations that can produce major change with minor inputs of effort, advertently or otherwise.
 The more we know about how the process works, the better shot we have at ending up somewhere we like.
-It is not our task to control the process, but to intelligently manage those energy and information flows that are within our power, and be flexible about outcomes.
+It is not our task to control the process, but to intelligently manage those energy and information flows that are within our power, and learn to manage better from outcomes.
 We need to think in process terms and let structure evolve, to understand and value the necessary balance between order and disorder, and to become catalysts and facilitators rather than controllers.
 The most effective among us already live by these principles.

 The most important thing we can each do is insist on the free uncensored flow of complete, accurate information.
-Faulty information is faulty feedback into the system resulting in faulty results, as lying leaders consistently demonstrate.
+Faulty information is faulty feedback into the system resulting in faulty results, as ignorant, lying and corrupt leaders consistently demonstrate.

 Tell the truth, trust the process and get the hell out of the way.